ranjodh-kaur/dillinger_Mobile/Unit 3. Android User Interface Design.md

 ### **1. XML Naming Scheme**

+When your app grows, you’ll have dozens or even hundreds of XML files (layouts, drawables, menus, values, etc.).

+If names are random → project becomes confusing.

+If we follow a consistent naming scheme → project is organized, readable, and easy to maintain.

 **Analogy**:
 Think of **XML Naming Scheme** as giving labels to each item in a store.
 For example, if you have a shirt, you name it "Shirt1" and "Shirt2" so you can easily identify and use them later.